Dublin and Drogheda Railway: Howth branch

 The branch line to Howth from Howth Junction and Donaghmede was inspected by Captain Simmons and opened on 30 May 1847, though the junction station from the main line was only opened on 1 October 1848.
 The branch had been partially opened to Sutton earlier on 30 July 1846.

 Oldcastle branch

 A branch from just prior to Drogheda opened to Navan on 15 February 1850; Kells on 11 June 1853; and finally opened on its full length to Oldcastle on 17 May 1863.

 Dublin—Belfast main line

 The Dublin to Drogheda route was to form part of the Dublin to Belfast main line.
-In 1845 a new railway company, Dublin and Belfast Junction Railway (D&BJct), received royal assent for its Act to connect the D&D at Drogheda to the Ulster Railway at Portadown, therefore creating a rail link between Dublin and Belfast.
+In 1845 a new railway company, Dublin and Belfast Junction Railway (D&BJct), received royal assent for the Dublin and Belfast Junction and Navan Branch Railway Act 1845 (8 & 9 Vict. c. cxxx) giving authorisation for a railway to connect the D&D at Drogheda to the Ulster Railway at Portadown, therefore creating a rail link between Dublin and Belfast.
 The line was completed in 1852 apart from the crossing of the Boyne.
 The line became operationally complete when the first train crossed the Boyne Viaduct on 5 April 1855.

-Rolling Stock
+Rolling stock

 Unlike the D&KR which used a single central buffer the D&D used twin buffers mounted above the wheels.